syntapy/test_driven_web_app_template/README.md

 In your repository, go into `Settings` > `Actions` > `General`

-There under `Workflow permissions` enable `Read and write permissions` and check the `Allow GitHub Actions to create and approve pull requests`
+There under `Workflow permissions` check the `Allow GitHub Actions to create and approve pull requests`

 ### Running